dragonflydb/documentation/docs/command-reference/server-management/command.md

 * **readonly:** the command doesn't modify data.
 * **write:** the command may modify data.

-// TODO: should we describe our internal flags?

 ## First key

 The position of the command's first key name argument.